COVID-19, physical distancing and self-isolation: children’s feelings

-If you use a calm, reassuring tone when you talk with your child about this situation, it can help her feel safe and secure.
+If you use a calm, reassuring tone when you talk with your child about this situation, it can help your child feel safe and secure.

 You might be feeling stressed or upset about the situation – that’s natural.
 If you can, try to take a few deep breaths before you talk.
 This can help you feel calmer.

 3. Find out what your child knows about physical distancing and self-isolation

-It’s a good idea to start by asking your child what he knows about the situation and whether he has any questions.
+It’s a good idea to start by asking your child what they know about the situation and whether they have any questions.
 For example:

 - ‘There are lots of people talking about coronavirus.
 Do you know what that is?’

 - ‘You’ve probably heard people talking about physical distancing.
 What do you think that means?'